bricksdont/classifier-recipes/README.md

 ## Installation

 All examples should be run with Python 2.
+The following libraries need to be installed: `scikit-learn`, `keras`, `nltk`,  `pandas` and `DyNet`.

+Setting up a virtual Python environment is a good idea, for instance with `conda`.
+Then, inside your environment,

+    conda install scikit-learn keras nltk pandas

 Install a recent version of DyNet: http://dynet.readthedocs.io/en/latest/python.html.
 If you have a CUDA-capable GPU, build with CUDA support, but the models run fine on CPU too.